Manuel-3/manuel-3.github.io/src/md/ping-misconceptions.md

 Now why might this happen?
 I already hinted at it in the previous section, the issue is **not everyone on the entire server can see you in their render distance, or even has your avatar (+script) downloaded and running.**

 Figura only loads an avatar from the cloud if it is necessary.
 This is to prevent lag, unnecessary network downloads and more.
-In general an avatar is only loaded if that person is visible to you, for example by them being inside your render distance or if the tab menu is viewed (some avatars edit tab menu) or a chat message from them is received (some avatars change chat name) or maybe if you have a player head of theirs (figura avatars can attach to player head blocks).
+In general an avatar of another person is only loaded if that person is visible to you, for example by them being inside your render distance or if the tab menu is viewed (some avatars edit tab menu) or a chat message from them is received (some avatars change chat name) or maybe if you have a player head of theirs (figura avatars can attach to player head blocks).

 So what this means is, if you send an action wheel ping, but no one has loaded your avatar, then no one will know that you have just switched into your awesome new outfit.
 If they come into your render distance they will still see the boring old you.